Reviewing 21Vianet Group Inc. (VNET)'s and Sigma Labs Inc. (NASDAQ:SGLB)'s results | New Business Observer

-We are contrasting 21Vianet Group Inc. (NASDAQ:VNET) and Sigma Labs Inc. (NASDAQ:SGLB) on their profitability, analyst recommendations, risk, dividends, earnings and valuation, institutional ownership.
-They both are Information Technology Services companies, competing one another.
+21Vianet Group Inc. (NASDAQ:VNET) and Sigma Labs Inc. (NASDAQ:SGLB) have been rivals in the Information Technology Services for quite some time.
+Below is a review of each business including various aspects such as profitability, analyst recommendations, risk, dividends, institutional ownership, earnings and valuation.

 Earnings & Valuation